Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Field actions and symmetries on a dynamical lattice

-\textbf{Local isotropy via twisting.} It is useful to separate two distinct notions that could easily be conflated under the phrase ``rotationally invariant regulator.''
-The first is an \emph{exact} global covariance statement as we discussed so far in this subsection.
-However, this global covariance alone is not the ``soul'' of DLR.
-In the degenerate regime where $\Xadm(a)$ nearly collapses to the rigid orbit of the regular embedding (so that $x(n)\approx aRn+b$), global covariance remains true, yet there is essentially no local twisting and no meaningful suppression of anisotropy beyond what an ordinary lattice already achieves as $a\to0$.
-Thus global covariance is a necessary formal property but not a sufficient mechanism for improved isotropy at finite lattice spacing.
+\textbf{Local isotropy via twisting.} It is useful to separate two notions that are sometimes conflated under the phrase ``rotationally invariant regulator.''
+The first is the \emph{exact} global covariance of the partition function under $\SEd$, which follows formally because the action depends on the embedding only through Euclidean invariants.
+However, this formal covariance is not, by itself, the operative mechanism at finite cutoff: it would remain true even if the geometry measure were concentrated near a rigid $\SEd$--orbit $x(n)\approx aRn+b$, in which case typical configurations exhibit essentially no local orientation mixing and one recovers the usual hypercubic anisotropies.
+What matters is therefore \emph{how} global $\SEd$ covariance is realised in typical configurations after fixing/quotienting the global zero modes.

-This leads us to the the second notion, a \emph{local isotropy} property, which is the actual mechanism by which DLR can suppress lattice anisotropies.
-The relevant feature is that the embedding fluctuates in a way that \emph{mixes local orientations} on short length scales.
-To quantify this we extract from the embedding a local orientation field.
-Define the dimensionless forward frame $\widetilde E(n):=a^{-1}E(n)$.
+The second notion is a \emph{local isotropy} (or local orientation--mixing) property.
+In the short-range geometry regime (SR) required for a local Symanzik description after integrating out geometry, the geometry sector cannot realise $\SEd$ covariance ``rigidly'' through long-range geometric modes; rather, global covariance must be implemented through \emph{short-range fluctuations of local frames}.
+We make this precise by extracting from the embedding a local orientation field.
+Define the dimensionless forward frame $\widetilde E(n)=a^{-1}E(n)$.
 By admissibility $\widetilde E(n)$ is invertible, hence it has a polar decomposition